 What if you’ve checked all of these parts and the check engine light is still on?
 Then you might need to call roadside assistance to determine whether your car needs to be towed before you attempt to switch the engine again.

 If your car shows that there is only a minor issue, you can contact CRS Automotive to book a service so we can help you determine the problem without delay.
-Get in touch to schedule a service at our Hamilton or Oakville service center as soon as you see the check engine light.
+Get in touch to schedule a service at our Hamilton service center as soon as you see the check engine light.